quantiota/AI-Agent-Lab/docker/aiagentui/README.md

+## AI Agent UI Overview

+We describe the Flask-based service as a framework we are using for building the AI Agent UI.
+Flask provides a lightweight and flexible framework for web development in Python, making it a popular choice for creating web applications and APIs.
+When building an AI Agent UI, Flask can serve as the backend framework that handles HTTP requests, and delivers responses to the user, possibly through a chat interface or a web-based UI.

 The AI Agent UI serves as the graphical interface for users to interact with the underlying AI Agent, facilitating a user-friendly experience for engaging with the AI Agent's functionalities.
 Here's a detailed description of how the AI Agent UI interacts with the AI Agent:

 ### Purpose and Functionality: